-Pulses are a staple in Indian cuisine due to the fact that they are extremely inexpensive and have a very high nutritional content, especially protein.
+Pulses are a staple in Vegetarian and Indian cuisine due to the fact that they are extremely inexpensive and have offer lots of nutritional benefits, especially protein.

-Not only are there far more pulses than the average person is aware of, but they are also a highly versatile ingredient.
+Did you know how many pulses there are?
+(Hint – over 20!)
+Not only that, but how versatile they are?
 With a good stock of pulses in your pantry you can make a plethora of starters, main courses and even desserts – including the dish Dal (an Indian ‘soup’ made of any pulse), Pakoras (Crispy fritters), Dosa, (Crisp savoury pancakes), and sweets such as Moong Dal Halwa.
 Believe me when I tell you that they are a must-have in any kitchen!
+They can also be used to make Stews, Soups, Burgers, and even Vegan Omelettes.

 Bengal Split Lentils